Information current as of June 25, 2021

-Before planning your trip to Ontario Parks, click on the “Parks” drop down menu to view the Facilities and Activities icons to see what’s available at the provincial park you wish to visit.
+Some operations may not be offered or are being offered on a limited basis due to COVID-19, such as, group camping and picnic shelter rentals.
+Before planning your trip to Ontario Parks, click on the “Parks” drop down menu to view the Facilities and Activities icons to see what’s available at the provincial park or conservation reserve you wish to visit.

 We’re counting on people to be responsible when enjoying our parks.
 Continue to follow public health advice including practicing physical distancing by keeping at least two metres from others, wearing a face covering where required, when physical distancing may be a challenge or not possible and when entering indoor public spaces, and wash your hands regularly with soap and water or use alcohol-based hand sanitizer if soap and water are not available.
 Postpone your visit if you have any symptoms of COVID-19 or have been asked to isolate.